Endocrinology, Diabetes and Metabolism, Internal Medicine

 Connect with the speaker?

-Dr. Goldberg has published over 200 articles, including numerous book chapters, editorials, and reviews.
-He has co-authored chapters on lipid disorders in the 14th and 15th editions of Harrison’s Principles of Internal Medicine and the current edition of Williams Textbook of Endocrinology.
+Dr. Goldberg has published over 200 articles.
+These include writing numerous book chapters, editorials, and reviews.
+Dr. Goldberg’s research has focused on abnormalities of lipoprotein metabolism, macrovascular disease in diabetes, and the role of triglycerides in atherosclerosis.
 He is an associate editor of both the Journal of Lipid Research and the Journal of Clinical Lipidology.
-Dr. Goldberg currently authors case-based questions in lipid disorders for the Endocrinology Society’s Annual Board Review Course.